numberscope/backscope/README.md

 endpoint includes the key 'id' with value the OEIS id for the sake of verifying that it is the data as requested.
 In case of an OEIS_ID that does not match anything in the OEIS, an error string is returned.
 Note that the angle brackets
-<> in the URLS indicate where subsitutions are made, they should not be present
+<> in the URLS indicate where subsitutions are made; they should not be present
 in the URLs actually used.

 Also note that if any of the requests are made for a given sequence, then the